fingerprintjs/fingerprintjs/README.md

 }
 ```

-**Note:** You should not run fingerprinting directly on or after page load.
+**Note 1: Must use requestIdleCallback** You should not run fingerprinting directly on or after page load.
 Rather, delay it for a few milliseconds with [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) or [requestIdleCallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) to ensure consistent fingerprints.
 See [#307](https://github.com/Valve/fingerprintjs2/issues/307), [#254](https://github.com/Valve/fingerprintjs2/issues/254), and others.

+**Note 2: Browser independent components** Some components change when you switch to a different browser on the same device.
+See: https://github.com/Valve/fingerprintjs2/wiki/Browser-independent-components

+**Note 3: Unstable options** Some options change every time you refresh the page.
+See: https://github.com/Valve/fingerprintjs2/wiki/Stable-components

 On my machine (MBP 2013 Core i5) + Chrome 46 the default FP process takes about 80-100ms.
 If you use `extendedJsFonts` option this time will increase up to 2000ms (cold font cache).